Easy Guide to Setting Up a Limited Company

 Why many contractors choose Go Limited

 At Go Limited, we make setting up and running your company straightforward.
-From company registration and bookkeeping to payroll, VAT, and ongoing compliance — we handle the admin so you can focus on your contracts.
+From company registration and bookkeeping to payroll, VAT, and compliance, we handle the admin so you can focus on your contracts.

-Whether you're new to contracting or switching from an umbrella company, we'll guide you through every step with clear, jargon-free advice and transparent pricing.
+Whether you are new to contracting or moving from an umbrella company, we guide you through every step with clear, simple advice and transparent pricing.

 personal service company